 Synthetic monitoring, or active monitoring, simulates requests to applications and services to verify performance, availability and reachability.
-Synthetic monitoring includes issuing requests to DNS, FTP, and API, or simulating users that are accessing an application.
+Active monitoring includes issuing requests to DNS, FTP, and API, or simulating users that are accessing an application.

-Synthetic monitoring happens in two steps.
+Active monitoring happens in two steps.
 First, the monitoring software runs a test, which simulates a request with agents.
 The agents can be programmed to take similar actions to a website or app’s users.

 Next, the monitoring software collects data on the uptime and performance of the simulated actions taken by the agents.
 Then, that data is displayed in a dashboard so that engineers and I.T. teams can draw insight, identify issues, resolve problems, and make improvements based on the data.

-Many industries and verticals rely on synthetic monitoring to monitor these paths and behaviors.
-This helps companies predict and improve user experience.
+Many industries and verticals rely on active monitoring to learn more about these paths and behaviors.
+Active monitoring helps companies predict and improve user experience.

-• Ecommerce — When a user adds something to their cart or the credit card transaction process
+- Ecommerce — When a user adds something to their cart or the credit card transaction process.

-• SaaS — The login page on both mobile and web app platforms and “free trial” sign-ups
+- SaaS — The login page on both mobile and web app platforms and “free trial” sign-ups.

-• Travel — The most common paths users take from the homepage through to flight confirmation page
+- Travel — The most common paths users take from the homepage through to flight confirmation page.

-• News and media — Customer clicks on third-party ads displayed on various pages
+- News and media — Customer clicks on third-party ads displayed on various pages.

-How does synthetic monitoring work?
+How does active monitoring work?

-Simulated users visit a website or application and mimic the behaviors and transactions that are common of real users.
+Active monitoring works as follows: Simulated users visit a website or application and mimic the behaviors and transactions that are common of real users.
 The purpose of this type of monitoring is to get a sense of what’s working (and what’s not) before your real users are impacted.

-Why is synthetic monitoring important?
+Why is active monitoring important?

 Catch issues before they affect users

-One of the biggest benefits of synthetic monitoring is that it allows a company to run proactive tests on their applications and infrastructure (all the parts that make up the application).
+One of the biggest benefits of active monitoring is that it allows a company to run proactive tests on their applications and infrastructure (all the parts that make up the application).
 This is important because it means a company can catch a bug or an outage before their customers notice it.

 Monitor your popular transactions

 A website or application transaction is a common path taken by the user.
 For example, a common path of a Salesforce user would be to visit the homepage and log into the platform.
-Salesforce likely monitor’s that common transaction so that they can get ahead of any login issues for their customers.
+Salesforce likely monitors that common transaction so that they can get ahead of any login issues for their customers.

 Prepare for traffic surges

-Measure service level agreements
+Measure service level agreements (SLAs)

 For example, Salesforce guarantees 99.9% uptime.
-This means that if Salesforce falls below that uptime percentage, users are entitled to damages—which can be paid in fines or discounted rates.
+This means that if Salesforce falls below that uptime percentage, users are entitled to damages. which can be paid in fines or discounted rates.

 Baseline and benchmark

-Because synthetic monitoring runs around the clock, it’s a great way for companies to understand the baseline performance of their applications as well as third party apps that the business relies on (like Salesforce or Office 365).
+Because active monitoring runs around the clock, it’s a great way for companies to understand the baseline performance of their applications as well as third party apps that the business relies on (like Salesforce or Office 365).
 Businesses can use the baselines and historical performance data to set goals and benchmarks.
 These goals can be both internal (to help IT teams exceed KPIs) and external (achieve X% uptime, etc.).

 Test from where users are

-Because active monitoring mimics user behavior, it’s a great way to test and app or site before a launch or before any changes are deployed and live.
-Synthetic tests are conducted from locations in which a company has a high amount of traffic or customers.
-So, if there’s a large user base in LA and New York, a company can run synthetic tests and monitor from both locations.
+Because active monitoring mimics user behavior, it’s a great way to test an app or site before a launch or before any changes are deployed and live.
+Active testing is conducted from locations in which a company has a high amount of traffic or customers.
+For instance, if there’s a large user base in LA and New York, a company can run tests and monitor from both locations.

 Answer business-critical questions

-Synthetic monitoring can help answer these business-critical questions:
+Active monitoring can help answer these business-critical questions:

 Are key transactions and third-party components working?

 A business’ worst nightmare is losing customers during the checkout process.
 Items in the cart, 100% intent to buy, but whoops—there’s a problem with the third-party credit card processor.
-Synthetic monitoring means a company can get ahead of these problems.
+Active monitoring means a company can get ahead of these problems.

-• Is my website up?
+Is my website up?
 Is my website live?

-• How’s my load speed?
+How’s my load speed?